avengers-p7/Avengers_P7_Documents/Application_CI/Design/06- CI Orchestration tools/Conclusion(BuildPiper+Jenkins+Gitlab).md

 This documentation provides a brief introduction of CI Orchestration tools(Jenkins, GitLab and BuildPiper) and comparison between them.
 ### Continuous Integration
 Continuous Integration is a software development practice where code changes are automatically integrated and tested frequently.
 Developers submit their code changes to a shared repository, triggering an automated build and test process.
 This ensures that the codebase is always in a functional state.
 Continuous Integration addresses challenges in software development by automating the integration of code changes from multiple contributors.
-It aims to detect and fix integration issues early in the development process, promoting collaboration and delivering more reliable software.Please refer to this [link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/01-%20Understanding/CI_Concepts.md) for more info.
+It aims to detect and fix integration issues early in the development process, promoting collaboration and delivering more reliable software.
+> [!NOTE]
+> Please refer to this [link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/01-%20Understanding/CI_Concepts.md) to know more about CI.
 ***

 ## Why CI?